-Jewish challenges to Zionism on the rise in the US, By: Gabriel Ash, Emily Katz Kashawi, Mich Levy, Sara Kershnar, The Electronic Intifada, 14 June
+Jewish Challenges to Zionism on the Rise in the US, Written by Gabriel Ash, Emily Katz Kashawi, et. al. , Electronic Intifada

 In June 2010, two opposite ends of the Jewish political spectrum will vie for one historical moment.
 As Israel and the Zionist movement struggle to maintain their century-long pull on Jewish minds, a new project is emerging to rechart the course away from Zionism and toward embracing a renewed commitment to a shared humanity.

 On 19-22 June, just prior to the US Social Forum, North American Jews will gather in Detroit to challenge racism, colonialism and imperialism — first and foremost by contributing to efforts to overcome Zionism and decolonize Palestine.
 The 2010 US Assembly of Jews: Confronting Racism and Israeli Apartheid (www.jewsconfrontapartheid.org), comes at a time when there is great urgency to build on recent successes of the Palestine solidarity movement, and as United States corporations and the government continue to commit grave injustices in Palestine — not to mention in its own communities.

 This event follows on the heels of the 36th Congress of the World Zionist Organization (WZO) to be held in Jerusalem that same week.
 The WZO was founded in 1897 at the First Zionist Congress to serve as the umbrella organization for the Zionist movement.
 At this upcoming gathering, the Congress will no doubt reassert and refocus its strategies for defending Israel's legitimacy against growing condemnations, attempts to hold Israel accountable for war crimes, and the successes of the movement for boycott, divestment and sanctions.